hair loss medicine

 More antipsychotics

-Hair thinning has been reported in those using antipsychotics such haloperidol, olanzapine, and risperidone.
-In addition, tranquillizers such clonazepam and buspirone.
+Hair thinning has been reported in those using antipsychotics such as haloperidol, olanzapine, and risperidone.
+In addition, tranquillizers such as clonazepam and buspirone.
 Amphetamines and propranolol, on the other hand, can produce this result.

 Medicines Known to Cause Balding